SgtFlex/Garrys-Mod-Addon_Halo-SPV3/README.md

 	<br/>   -Added climbing animations for when climbing nodes are available
 	<br/>   -Added jumping capabilities (Node related)
 	<br/>   -Added some randomization in their leaping to spread them out a bit more as a swarm
+   <br/>-Added convar and option for exploding infection forms
    <br/>-Changed default infection count Modifier 1->2.5
    <br/>-Increased health on Marine and ODST combat forms to be inline with increased marine health from last update
    <br/>-Changed around weapon tables within UNSC faction